Xanik/Emitter/README.md

 Use of secret managment store like Hashicorp vault to manage TLS secrets and database credentials Implementation of schema registry to ensure data in event streams conforms to pre- determined schema The following article could be of use with relation to hasicorp vault: Docker compose - Hashicorp's Vault and Consul - Installing vault, unsealking, static secrets and policies.
 Again bear in mind this is bonus content and hence why the above link has been provided to assist.

+# PROGRESS

+-- TEST FOR DATABASE FUNCTIONALITY ADDED
+-- TEST FOR GRPC FUNCTIONALITY ADDED
+-- DESTROYER SERVICE CREATED
+-- DEATHSTAR SERVICE CREATED
+-- POSTGRES DB USED
+-- APACHE PULSAR USED AS MESSENGER
+-- DESTROYER TEST ADDED TO TEST APP FUNCTIONALITY AND CONSUMER RESPONSE(RUN BOTH APPS FIRST)

+\*\* DESTROYER_TEST.GO
+-- CAN BE USED TO SIMULATE ACQUIRETARGET
+-- LIST SINGLE TARGET
+-- LIST MULTIBLE TARGET

+- TODO
+  -- CONSUL HEALTH CHECK (STARTED BUT STILL IN REVIEW) -- VAULT (MOVE CONFIG TO VAULT AND RUN VAULT LOCAL)